sptankard/digitalsecuritycurriculum/pages/02.curriculum/08.secure-your-social-media/chapter8.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">At the top of the Account Settings list, you will find the username and e-mail settings.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">At the top of the Account Settings list, you will find the username and e-mail settings.
 Choose carefully whether you want to use your real name or a pseudonym as your username, and which email address you wish to associate with your profile.
 It may be best to set up a new e-mail address using the Tor Browser and connect to Twitter only using Tor if you wish to protect your identity.</span>
 		       </div>
 		     </div>